SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

+﻿---
+title: Localize SharePoint Framework client-side web parts ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Localize SharePoint Framework client-side web parts

 You can broaden the appeal of your SharePoint Framework client-side web part by localizing it for different languages spoken by SharePoint users all over the world.
 In this article, you will localize a web part to the Dutch (Netherlands) locale, and verify that the localized values are displayed correctly.

-> **Note:** Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment).
+> **Note:** Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment.md).

 ## Prepare the project